Akkete/medical-coding-reproducibility/README.md

 ## How to reproduce results
 ### Setup Conda environment
 1. Create a conda environement `conda create -n coding python=3.10`
-2. Install the packages `pip install . -e`
+2. Install the packages `pip install -e .`

 ### Prepare MIMIC-III
 This code has been developed on MIMIC-III v1.4.